 “Drinking too much green tea — more than five cups per day, for example — is POSSIBLY UNSAFE.
 It can cause side effects because of the caffeine.
 These side effects can range from mild to serious and include headache, nervousness, sleep problems, vomiting, diarrhea, irritability, irregular heartbeat, tremor, heartburn, dizziness, ringing in the ears, convulsions, and confusion.
 Green tea seems to reduce the absorption of iron from food.
 Drinking very high doses of green tea is LIKELY UNSAFE and can actually be fatal.
 The fatal dose of caffeine in green tea is estimated to be 10-14 grams (150-200 mg per kilogram).
 Serious toxicity can occur at lower doses.”

-As long as you don’t have any of the conditions listed above, and your doctor has cleared you to take green tea, and you restrict yourself to two or three cups per day (preferably caffeine-free), then you should get all the potential health benefits without any nasty side effects.
+As long as you don’t have any of the conditions listed above, and your doctor has cleared you to take green tea, and you restrict yourself to two or three cups per day to minimize your caffeine intake, then you should get all the potential health benefits without any nasty side effects.
+And, of course, there are caffeine-free green tea products as well.